livekit/livekit-docs/docs/internals/client-protocol.md

 The client must also be ready to act upon other changes in the room.
 The server will notify clients of:

 - `ParticipantUpdate`: when participants join or leave, or if there are changes to their tracks
-- `ActiveSpeakerUpdate`: when the active speakers in the room change
 - `LeaveRequest`: when the participant should immediately disconnect
+- `SpeakersChanged`: when the active speakers in the room changes

+### SpeakersChanged

+In protocol version 3, server will send down only a list of `SpeakerInfo` that has changed, instead of a comprehensive list of all speakers.
+Clients are responsible for applying the deltas and firing the appropriate events.

 ## Client-initiated control